sivaraam/Seminar/README.md

 is done to replace the traditional way of booking seminar halls using a register.

+#### BUILD

+To generate the CSS files required by the project run,

+    $ make

+That's it, for now.!

 ##### Psss.
 This project is done partly to help enhance our web development skills. :smile: